wilsonmar/wilsonmar.github.io/_posts/2021-09-02-aws-networking.md

     <a target="_blank" href="https://aws.amazon.com/about-aws/whats-new/2023/01/amazon-provided-contiguous-ipv6-cidr-blocks/">Announced in January 2023</a>,
     <strong>IPv6 CIDR owned by me</strong> is Bring your own IP addresses (BYOIP) range which a customer organization has purchase from a Regional Internet Registry (RIR).

+<a name="RoutingRules"></a>

+## Routing Rules #

+AWS VPC Routing Rules are what makes subnets public or private.

+PROTIP: AWS creates a default subnet for each region.

+1. Delete the default VPC.
+It doesn't cost anything.

+    BLAH: At time of writing, AWS auto-assigns public IPv4 address.

+2. "Create VPC".

+3. Type Security Groups over "Search" at the top of every AWS Console GUI page.
+4. Click "Security groups" among "Features of EC2", which means you see "Security Groups" on the left menu under EC2.

+    What makes a subnet public is a <strong>route table</strong> associated with each subnet created.

+5. View Route Table feature.
+    There is a Main route table designated as Yes.
+6. Rename the Main "Public-IGW".

+    Subnets: Outbound rules: NACL (Network ACL) :

+7. The rule which Allow/Deny Source 0.0.0.0/0 - Rename it "AllowEverything"

     <a name="manu"></a>